techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Microsoft Entra ID.md

 I planned to do the Quickstart for Microsoft Entra ID but when I looked at this, I realizied that in order to follow the Quickstart Guide for this, I would first need to create an external tenant.
 So I adjusted my time allocation for this task accordingly and started with this crucial prerequisite.

+I had a lot of trouble installing .NET.
+From checksum's that didn't match to missing frameworks when I tried to run the app.
+I kept troubleshooting and didn't give up and I finally succeeded in running the app.
+It took perseverance and determination as I kept having the feeling that I'm spending precious learning time troubleshooting something that should have been simple.
+However, I chalked it up to learning a lot of cool new stuff and kept going.

 ##  Results